Skip to main content

 It’s a lose-lose situation.

-If you immediately answer every text, email and Slack message you receive throughout the day, you’ll never be able to get into the flow of deep work.
+If you immediately answer every text, email and Slack message you receive throughout the day, you’ll never be able to maintain focus and get into the flow of deep work.

 And not responding won’t help either, because just the thought of having to deal with answering that message later will stress you out, distracting you from your current task.